FernMiran/Blackjack-3D/README.md

 # Blackjack 3D

 ## Overview
-This project is a 3D implementation of the classic casino game Blackjack, developed using the Unity.
+This project is a 3D implementation of the classic casino game Blackjack, developed using Unity.
 It features realistic 3D card animations, and an intuitive user interface, that adheres to standard Blackjack rules.

-Also,
+## Download
+Direct download to EXE or APK: [https://github.com/FernMiran/Blackjack-3D/releases/tag/release]

+## Platforms
+This project is available on the following platforms:

 - Android:
 [https://github.com/FernMiran/Blackjack-3D/tree/main-android]